• FinTokei — full Japanese-language support, including dashboard and rule documents

 • JPY-to-USD conversion is handled automatically by Wise on withdrawal

 Most overseas prop firms operate primarily in English, which is the main practical hurdle for Japanese-resident traders.
-The two genuine exceptions are FinTokei, which built its product around Japanese support from launch, and FTMO, which has translated a meaningful portion of its dashboard.
+The clearest exception is FinTokei, which built its product around Japanese support from launch.
+FTMO runs no Japanese site version (checked 2026-08-08; its former ja pages return 404), but its contact page explicitly lists Japanese — and Korean — among 21 stated support languages.
 That said, the English-only firms are perfectly usable with DeepL or modern browser translation — the rule documents are the only part that demands careful reading, and they are short.

 What “Japanese support” actually covers